danij/Forum/README.md

 * Discussion tags for classifying discussion threads
 * Hierarchical discussion categories for grouping together threads that share the same tags
 * Comments for discussion messages
-* Fined grained, hierarchical access control which allows granting or revoking specific privileges to any individual user
+* Fine grained, hierarchical access control which allows granting or revoking specific privileges to any individual user
 * Event based persistence of data, enabling incremental backups and going back to any point in time
-* External authentication providers for stronger security and a better user experience
+* External authentication providers for stronger security and a better user experience.

 Text content is normalized and stored using `UTF-8` encoding.
 When necessary it is compared using `en_US` collation with primary strength (e.g. when checking if a user name is already taken).